TanayV24/Smart-Amc-System/README.md

-Absolutely — here is a **clean, polished, professional README** for your **Smart-AMC-System** repository.
-Everything is structured, formatted, and ready to paste directly into GitHub.

----

 # **Smart AMC System**

 A complete web-based solution for managing **Annual Maintenance Contracts (AMC)** — including clients, devices, service schedules, invoices, and maintenance history.